 Persons with Disabilities Exemption

-- disabled or become disabled during the Tax Year,
+- Disabled or become disabled during the 2020 tax year.

-- own or have a legal or equitable interest in the property, or a leasehold interest of a single-family residence,
+- Either own or have a legal or equitable interest in the property, or a leasehold interest of a single-family residence.

-- be liable for the payment of property taxes.
+- Liable for the payment of property taxes.

-If a person's home previously received this exemption (which in prior years, was known as the Disabled Persons Homeowner Exemption) and the taxpayer now resides in a facility licensed under the Nursing Home Care Act, his or her home is still eligible to receive this exemption provided:
+If a person's home previously received this exemption (which in prior years, was known as the Disabled Persons Homeowner Exemption) and the taxpayer now resides in a facility licensed under the Nursing Home Care Act, their home is still eligible to receive this exemption under the following conditions.

 - Proof of Veterans' Administration disability benefits.
 This proof includes an award letter of total (100%) disability, pension statement, or statement showing compensation rated at 100%.